Skip to Main Content

 • Incorporate open pedagogy into courses to transform how students engage with course content

-• Increase equitable access to course materials for all students
+• Increase equitable access to course materials for all students, especially in introductory courses, courses with multiple sections, and high enrollment courses

 • Eliminate or reduce the cost of textbooks and other course materials (such as access codes for online course content) for students